 7 Window Treatment Trends and Styles

-With spring sunlight streaming in, now’s the perfect time to rethink your window dressing.
+Anytime of year is the perfect time to rethink your window dressing.
 Whether you prefer simple treatments that won’t stop the eye or draperies that demand attention, there’s a trend this season to suit your style.
 Check out these seven ideas for inspiration.

 Repurpose Sheets and Tablecloths